-Whether you choose to stay in either of our Coventry, Nottingham or Cambridge student accommodation this year, you may be confused about how much you will be paying to attend university.
+Whether you choose to stay in either of our Bristol, Loughborough, Exeter, Nottingham, Leicester or Leeds student accommodation this year, you may be confused about how much you will be paying to attend university.
 There’s been so much information swirling around in the media that it becomes difficult to separate fact from fiction.

 However, we do have some good news for you.
 As it stands, the fees you’ll be asked to pay for the academic year 2020/2021 remain the same, with the UK currently in a transition period that will only end in December of this year.

 This means you won’t see any increase in fees until 2021/2022.
 Naturally, this will only impact tuition – the fees you pay to us will remain the same no matter where you’re from.

 If you have secured your university course in the UK then now is the time to take advantage of the domestic student prices for EU students before the price increases post-Brexit.
 If you are still contemplating applying to study within the UK for the 2020/21 academic year, you still have time to apply for a course through clearing ahead of the Brexit deadline until the end of the year.

 Another big change that students are getting to grips with is how covid-19 will impact their learning experience.
 Now you’ve got your exam results, and have either accepted an offer to your university of choice or found a place through university clearance, it’s time to start planning your new life.

 However, many are unsure of how their experience is likely to be affected by coronavirus.
 Each academic institution has its own processes in place to take care of you and create a safe learning environment, and this is something our Study Inn team is also taking very seriously.